Am I Owed a Life Insurance Payout In 2023?

 A conservative estimate places approximately £2 billion in the category of unclaimed UK life insurance benefits.
-Though learning that a friend or family member passed away is a sad situation, there is some comfort in realizing that this individual provided for you financially.
+Though learning that a friend or family member passed away is sad, there is some comfort in realizing that this individual provided for you financially.

 Life Insurance Is Often Forgotten

 Since it is usually a long-term benefit, life insurance is often forgotten.
 Identifying whether a deceased individual had life insurance can be a time-consuming and difficult task without proper recordkeeping or a will.